International strategic partner

 The University of the Highlands and Islands is Scotland's youngest and a very different university.
 The University, based in the Highlands and Islands of northern Scotland, is a partnership of 13 independent colleges and research institutions, and provides access to study at further and higher education level as well as research opportunities.

-Gary Campbell, Dean of Learning and Teaching at the University of the Highlands and Islands visited the University of Borås to discuss blended learning.
+Gary Campbell, Dean of Learning and Teaching at the University of the Highlands and Islands visited the University of Borås to discuss university instruction development.

 The University of the Highlands and Islands visited the University of Borås to learn more about the university.
 A Memorandum of Understanding was signed.